 Strong and Silent Type

-In 1993 PGS was getting ready to launch its latest 3D seismic ship, the Nordic Explorer, towing up to 5 seismic streamers – almost twice as many as its competitors.
+In 1993 PGS was getting ready to launch its latest 3D seismic ship, Nordic Explorer, towing up to 5 seismic streamers (almost twice as many as its competitors).
 Acquisition Manager Einar Nilsen was at Langsten yard on the west of Norway, when he saw a pale gray vision of the future: the mysterious Marjata, a Norwegian navy spy ship.
 This delta-shaped maritime Mata Hari was designed to lie quietly and listen for Russian submarines in the Arctic.
-Extremely stable and broad in the beam, she was built to withstand top-ice but all that space had other potential in Einar’s mind.
+Extremely stable and broad in the beam, she was built to withstand top-ice but all that space had another potential in Einar’s mind.
 He met the designer Roar Ramde and explained a bit about multi-streamer seismic operations.
 Then he got on the phone to the PGS head office to tell them that the holy grail of seismic had been found.
 Within a few weeks, PGS agreed to build the first two seismic Ramforms, tying the design indelibly to the PGS brand.
 Since then we have continued to evolve the Ramform design and built a lot more.
 This continues to be the best design in the world for seismic survey ships.

 Ocean Bottom Seismic (OBS) is one of the best technologies not to make it big in seismic.
 Pressure and velocity sensors collocated in the same cable are placed on the seafloor, well out of the weather window, offering clearer 3D images in shallow water and obstructed areas, and more effective multiple attenuation.
 PGS attempted repeatedly to get the idea to work in the mid-1990s, with towed and dragged arrays, using two sensors 2C and four sensors 4C (FourCe) before dropping out of the field in 2005.
 Unfortunately, the market was too small to make it a profitable business.
 Though OBS fans insist that its time will come, this technology has so far failed to thrive.
-Processing remains a challenge, especially the converted waves and operational efficiency is low compared to modern towed streamer operations.
+Processing remains a challenge, especially the converted waves, and operational efficiency is low compared to modern towed streamer operations.
 Technologists still like the science, but economists are not keen on the ROI.

 Stand Up and Be Counted